kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     }
     ```

-    Thanks to this approach, when performing your operation again you can check if you already have the
-    necessary data and avoid time-consuming processes.

-    The modified operation should be returned from the method.
+    By saving data in the storage, you can check if you already have the necessary data and avoid time-consuming processes.
+You should always return the modified operation from the method.
-    If the operation (not the step) is interrupted, the method returns an error.

-    See the example of this implementation:
+    See the example of the step implementation:

     ```go
     package provisioning